10 min read

 Whose worth is unknown, although his height be taken."

-An incredible amount of couples pick their first song before they even decide to get married.
+An incredible number of couples pick their first song before they even decide to get married.
 They carry it in their hearts on a cloud of sentimentality.
 Maybe it's the first song you heard together, on an album you gave on valentine's day, or a song the matched your heart so perfectly.
-Here are seven that we think capture the essence of love for every type of couple.
+Here are seven that capture the essence of love for every type of couple.

 Baby it's you/You're the one I love/You're the one I need/You're the only one I see